GUIDELINES FOR THE APPEALS PROCEDURE TO THE ACADEMIC STANDING APPEALS COMMITTEE – FALL 2019

 You cannot return to a day program at Dawson until the Fall 2020 semester, but you have alternatives.

-- Take courses elsewhere next semester: If you plan to re-apply to Dawson after a year, you will be expected to significantly upgrade your academic record before re-applying (grades of 75% in four college courses would be an example of significant improvement).
+- Take courses elsewhere next semester: If you plan to re-apply to Dawson after a year, you will be expected to significantly upgrade your academic record before re-applying.
+English courses are strongly recommended.
+Grades of 75% in four college courses would be an example of significant improvement.
 Continued failures, even in high school or non-credit courses, will make it impossible for you to return to day studies at Dawson.

 - Adult education: It is possible to take high school level courses at an adult education centre.
 You may wish to consider this in order to improve basic skills.
 English courses are strongly recommended.
 You may also want to make up courses in Math, Sciences or French.